Your safeguarding policy and procedures

 Your Local Authority's Safeguarding Team

-- Every local authority has a Safeguarding Team or equivalent, formerly referred to as the Local Children's Safeguarding Board (LCSB).
+- Every local authority has a Safeguarding Team.
 You can find yours here

 Your local police force